2.8 Raising awareness about youth volunteering opportunities

 Support Point for Voluntary work

 The support point for voluntary work located in the Ministry of the German-speaking Community provides support to voluntary activities and initiatives launched by people in the German-speaking Community.
 Their support consists of advice, information and training.
-In addition they promote volunteer work by the annual "Volunteer’s Market".
+In addition, they promote volunteer work by the annual "Volunteer’s Market".

-In addition to regular workshops and information events, the support point for voluntary work offers personalized advise on request.
+In addition to regular workshops and information events, the support point for voluntary work offers personalized advice on request.
 This also includes the placement of people interested in volunteer work but don’t know how and where this is possible.

 A dedicated website offers regular updated information, policy papers, good examples, concepts and methods for volunteering.
 Organisations can present themselves and their work through a dedicated web-based exchange platform for volunteering, in order to attract new volunteers.
 At the same time, it provides an overview of the various possibilities of volunteer work in the German-speaking Community for interested citizens.